Fitting Noisestop Acoustic Panels

-To fit the shape of the room you will have to cut some of the panels.
+To fit the shape of the room, you will have to cut some of the panels.
 The Noisestop Acoustic Panels can be cut using a hand saw, a sharp knife or a circular/jigsaw, depending on the type of cut you are making.
-You will not need electrical cutting tools to cut the panels a hand saw and knife will do the job.
-If you have electrical tools then you might want to use them.
+You will not need electrical cutting tools to cut the panels.
+A hand saw and knife will do the job.
+If you have electrical tools, then you might want to use them.

-Put a small hole through the panels to allow for any electrical cable to be put through the panels to reinstate electrical points.
+Put a small hole through the panels to allow any electrical cable to be put through the panels to reinstate electrical points.

 Sealing the panels

 As you fit the panels, it is important to ensure the edges are all sealed.
 After you have fitted the first panel onto the wall or ceiling, you can put a small bead of acoustic sealant along the edge of the panel before you put the next one up to it.
 Doing this will ensure each panel has acoustic sealant along each edge.
 If you do this for each panel, you will ensure the whole area has no gaps.
 It is possible to go around the boards afterwards and seal them up if you prefer to do it that way.

 Once you have installed all the panels and have been acoustically sealed, you can then finish your wall or ceiling.
 We recommend the boards are plastered or have the tapered edges filled and sanded ready for decorating.
 The outer face is a plasterboard finish with a tapered edge.
 This type of board allows for either finish to be possible.

 If you removed skirting and coving, these can be reinstated.